zhuzhe1983/blinkt/README.md

 We've created an easy installation script that will install all pre-requisites and get your Blinkt! up and running with minimal efforts.
-To run it, fire up Terminal which you'll find in Menu -> Accessories -> Terminal on your Raspberry Pi desktop, as illustrated below:
+To run it, fire up Terminal which you'll find in Menu -> Accessories -> Terminal on your Jetson Nano, as illustrated below:

 ![Finding the terminal](http://get.pimoroni.com/resources/github-repo-terminal.png)